Guardian Media sees first revenue rise in 5 years

 In January, GMG agreed to sell its 50.1 percent stake in its cash-generative Trader Media Group, which owns the Auto Trader classified cars sales website and magazine, to private equity firm Apax for around 600 million pounds ($1 billion).

-Profit from Trader Media Group had previously helped offset operating losses at GMG’s newspapers, which totaled 47 million pounds in the year to March 31 2013, an improvement on the 63 million pounds recorded 12 months earlier. ($1 = 0.5982 British pounds)
+Profit from Trader Media Group had previously helped offset operating losses at GMG’s newspapers, which totalled 47 million pounds in the year to Mar.
+31 2013, an improvement on the 63 million pounds recorded 12 months earlier.